liferay/liferay-docs/userGuide/en/chapters/13-liferay-marketplace.markdown

 ### Installing Plugins from Repositories [](id=lp-6-1-ugen15-installing-plugins-from-repositories-0)

-Liferay Portal has a section of the control panel called Plugins Installation, which you can finder beneath the Server heading.
+Liferay Portal has a section of the control panel called Plugins Installation, which you can find under the Server heading.
 This section not only allows you to see what plugins are installed in your portal, but also it enables you to run the search indexer on those portlets that support it and install new portlets.

 Use the dockbar's *Go to* menu to select *Control Panel*.
 Under the Server heading, select *Plugins Installation*.
 You should now see the page which allows you to configure and install portlets.

-The default view of the Plugins Installation page shows which plugins are already installed on the system and whether whether or not they are active.
+The default view of the Plugins Installation page shows which plugins are already installed on the system and whether or not they are active.
 The Portlet Plugins tab allows you reindex certain portlets to improve their searchability.
 The Theme and Layout Template Plugins tabs display which portal roles can access them.

 ![Figure 13.17: Plugins Installation Portlet Tab Default View](../../images/marketplace-plugins-installation-portlet-tab.png)

 ![Figure 13.18: Plugins Installation Theme Tab Default View](../../images/marketplace-plugins-installation-theme-tab.png)

 If you would like to see what plugins are available, you can do so by clicking the *Install More [Plugin Type]* button, where [Plugin Type] changes based on which tab you are viewing.
-Please note the machine upon which Liferay is running must have access to the Internet in order to be able to read the Official and Community repositories.
+Please note the machine running Liferay must have access to the Internet to read the Official and Community repositories.
 If the machine does not have Internet access, you will need to download the plugins from the site and install them manually.
 We will discuss how to do this later in this chapter.

 It's easy to navigate from the initial page of the Plugin Installer to different pages since the plugins are listed alphabetically.
 You can also change the number of items per page and navigate to a specific page if you know where a particular plugin appears in the list.
 This is a standard feature of Liferay and you will see it in most of Liferay's portlets.